GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 ### A combination of both

-While not perfect, the use of Push API and periodic background sync together provide a good solution.
+While not perfect, using Push API and periodic background sync together provide a good solution.
 High priority information is delivered via the Push API, showing a notification and updating the badge.
 And lower priority information is delivered by updating the badge, either when the page is open,